-The PRA was completed in line with current best practice by a professionally competent ecologist with extensive experience in bat survey methodology, having conducted PRA assessments for over 14 years in accordance with established professional standards and BCT Guidelines (4th Edition).
-No survey license is required for PRA work under current regulations, as confirmed by BCT Guidelines which state that licenses are only required for activities involving disturbance, handling, or entering known roosts.
-PRAs involve visual inspection and assessment of suitability only, without disturbance to bats.
+The PRA was completed in line with current best practice by a professionally competent ecologist with extensive experience in bat survey methodology, having conducted PRA assessments for over 14 years in accordance with established professional standards.

 Survey conditions

 The PRA was undertaken on 6 June 2025 during optimal daylight conditions with clear visibility for both external and internal inspections.
 Weather conditions were dry with light winds, providing excellent conditions for comprehensive photographic documentation and detailed structural assessment.
 The survey commenced at 11:00 and concluded at 13:00, with ambient temperature approximately 20°C. All areas of the buildings were accessible for inspection, with no safety constraints limiting the thoroughness of the assessment.